-Authority determines the superior subordinate relationship wherein the superior communicates his decision to the subordinate, expecting compliance from him and the subordinate executes the decision as per the guidelines of the superior.
+Authority determines the superior subordinate relationship wherein the superior communicates his decision the subordinate. to expecting compliance from him and the subordinate executes the decision as per the guidelines of the superior.
 The extent to which a superior can exact compliance also depends on the personality of the superior.